Bug report #17603

 The function $area works properly only if no CRS changes are made while the Attribute Table in which it is called remains open.

-#2 Updated by Harrissou Santanna about 2 years ago
+#2 Updated by Harrissou Santanna over 2 years ago

 I don't know how the first report and the second one completes each other; they look like two somehow different issues.

 About the second message, calculating fields are one-shot operation, meaning that whatever changes you do later, results will not be updated (unless you use virtual field which holds dynamic data).
 This means that when you calculate $area, the results are calculated based on current crs and stored as any other data in your attribute table:simple values.
 They won't change if you switch crs or reshape the features geometry.
 You need to recalculate it.

 #3 Updated by Geo Dev over 2 years ago